Pennsieve/packages-service/terraform/CLOUDFRONT_KEY_ROTATION.md

    - Never exposed in environment variables
    - Encrypted at rest using KMS
    - Retrieved only during Lambda cold starts
+   - Cached in memory for container lifetime (secure container isolation)

 2. **Access Control**:
    - Lambda has minimal required permissions